wp-plugins/upload-larger-plugins/readme.txt

 This is something you might need if your web hosting has a low maximum file upload limit (some default PHP installs have 2Mb), and the plugin you wish to install is too large for this.

 It accomplishes this task by replacing WordPress's default plugin uploader with a more sophisticated component that can upload larger files in chunks.
+You just install this plugin, activate it, and that's it - you can now get back to the real work.

 Want to see some more quality plugins and products?